FREE SHIPPING on orders of $85 or more

 Some of the Ballingall family moved to Ireland, but this topic is not covered in this excerpt.
 Another 100 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as Clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Ballingall:

-Ballingall Settlers in the United States in the 17th Century
+Ballingall Settlers in United States in the 17th Century

-Ballingall Settlers in the United States in the 18th Century
+Ballingall Settlers in United States in the 18th Century

-Ballingall Settlers in the United States in the 20th Century
+Ballingall Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.